pingcap/tidb/docs/design/2021-03-09-security-enhanced-mode.md

 * `SHOW CONFIG` is disabled.
 * `SET CONFIG` is disabled by the `CONFIG` Privilege (no change necessary)

+### Restricted Dynamic Privileges

+TiDB currently permits the `SUPER` privilege as a substitute for any dynamic privilege.
+This is not 100% MySQL compatible - MySQL accepts SUPER in most cases, but not in GRANT context.
+However, TiDB requires this extension because:

+* The visitorInfo framework does not permit OR conditions
+* GRANT ALL in TiDB does not actually grant each of the individual privileges (historical difference)

+When SEM is enabled, `SUPER` will no longer be permitted as a substitute for any `RESTRICTED_*` privilege.
+The distinction that this only applies when SEM is enabled, helps continue to work around the current server limitations.

 ## Test Design

 ### Functional Tests